TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * Main_File_FC

 To be able to make a graphical user interface that contains objects, a window has to be made.
-This is what happens in the main file using Tkinter.
+This is what happens in the main file with the use of Tkinter.
 The main file defines how big the user interface window will be, then calls a function "display" fromthe class "Layout", which can be found in the file "BotMidWindow", and loops this forever.

 * MainMidWindow